• Skip to main content

 In-Home Care Services

 In-home Care provides light housekeeping services such as sweeping, dusting, cleaning, and laundry.
-Can also provide assistance with personal care such as bathing, grooming, dressing, limited caregiver respite, and other personal needs.
-Priority is given to the clients with the greatest need.
-Providing agencies are CenterWell, Interim Home Health, and Freedom Caregivers.
-Call Marion Co Council on Aging to state needs at 740-387-0401.
+Can also provide assistance with personal care such as bathing, grooming, dressing, and limited caregiver respite.
+Marion County Council on Aging works in collaboration with Kingston, 740-389-2311.

 Adult Day Care